lexibank/gerarditupi/README.md

 # CLDF dataset derived from Gerardi and Reichert's "The Tupí-Guaraní Language Family: A Phylogenetic Classification" from 2020

+## How to cite

+If you use these data please cite
-Cite the source dataset as
+- the original source
   > Ferraz Gerardi, Fabrício and Reichert, Stanislav (2020) The Tupí-Guaraní Language Family: A Phylogenetic Classification.
 To appear in Diachronica.
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

+## Description

 This dataset is licensed under a CC-BY-4.0 license